ROHIT-403/DSA-1-/README.md

     }
 }

-// Function to remove a vehicle from the parking lot void remove_vehicle(char vehicle_id[]) {
+void remove_vehicle(char vehicle_id[]) {
     for (int i = 0; i < total_slots; i++) {
         if (parking_slots[i].is_occupied && strcmp(parking_slots[i].vehicle.vehicle_id, vehicle_id) == 0) {
             printf("Vehicle %s removed from slot %d.\n", vehicle_id, parking_slots[i].slot_id);
             parking_slots[i].is_occupied = 0;

-            // If there are vehicles in the queue, assign the slot if (!is_queue_empty()) {
+            if (!is_queue_empty()) {
                 Vehicle next_vehicle = dequeue();
                 park_vehicle(next_vehicle);